Eeems-Org/remarkable.guide/src/guide/software/launcher.rst

 Remux
 =====

-`Remux <https://rmkit.dev/apps/remux>`_ is a launcher that does it's best to stay out of your way.
+`Remux <https://rmkit.dev/apps/remux>`_ is a launcher that does its best to stay out of your way.

 Screenshots
 -----------